Monsterblader/Predicting-Myers-Briggs/README.md

 ## Significant files

+* Predicting MBTI.pdf - screenshots of the presentatin.
 * analysis/
     - spaCy.ipynb - analyze the data with spaCy.
     - nltk.ipynb - analyze the data with Natural Language Toolkit.
 Establish a baseline.